bfreuden/kubernetes-cheat-sheet/README.md

 CPU usage is around 15% of a core with an idle cluster.

+Note that it is probably a good idea to keep your kubespray clone and its generated inventory in a safe place for the future.

 ## Update your Ansible inventory

 We'll keep on using using Ansible below.
 To prevent from having to type ``-i inventory/mycluster/hosts.yaml`` let's add